A futuristic robot with piercing eyes

 Perhaps we are already progressing down this route.
 Perhaps we are already in the early stages of this evolutionary transformation.

 This dual capacity is feasible.
 Our brains could conceivably make the necessary learning and adjustments.
 These are, after all, skills that have developed elsewhere in Nature.
-For instance, octopuses can operate their arms independently and chameleons have eyes that move independently.
+For instance, octopuses can operate their arms independently, and chameleons have eyes that move independently.

 There is no reason why, subject to the necessary genetic mutation, humanity cannot acquire these skills.

 It would certainly be beneficial.
-It would take multi-tasking to a new level.
+It would take multitasking to a new level.
 Dual activity would increase our productivity.
 It would also allow us to pursue a twin-track existence – interacting with technology whilst simultaneously living our lives.

-At the moment it can be difficult to do both.
-Mobile phones, for instance, can be invasive, distracting, unsociable.
+At the moment, it can be difficult to do both.
+Mobile phones, for instance, can be invasive, distracting, and unsociable.
 And yet we have become attached to them as if they are a part of our being.
 If only we could manage these technological devices without it affecting our wider existence.

-Given the amount of time people – especially young people – spend on their phones there certainly seems to be a demand for this.
+Given the amount of time people – especially young people – spend on their phones, there certainly seems to be a demand for this.

 For other interesting blogs on this subject area, check out Articles or the Article Index